 - Debug Port Table 2 (DBG2).
-See http://uefi.org/acpi - This table provides a standard debug port. - Note: this table can be used to describe the UART as specified by BSA §3.12. - Note: If OS debug through serial port is wanted, the system must make the UART instance that is specified in DBG2 to be exclusively available for use of the debugger.
+See http://uefi.org/acpi - This table provides a standard debug port. - This table can be used to describe the UART as specified by BSA §3.12.
+When doing so, the serial sub-type values must follow the requirements in the table below (see section 8.3.1.8). - Note: If OS debug through serial port is wanted, the system must make the UART instance that is specified in DBG2 to be exclusively available for use of the debugger.
 How the system enables this is IMPLEMENTATION DEFINED.